carsonetb/Titan/docs/README.md

 creating linear, level-based games.
 It is created by Carson Bates.

-This project is estimated to be 6% finished.
+I estimate this project is estimated to be 6% finished, so half that and you have an optimistic estimate!

 ## Speed